arthurpaulino/miraiml/docs/user_guide.rst

 The strategy is chosen stochastically according to the following priority rule:

-    `With a probability of 0.5, the random strategy will be chosen.
+    `The random strategy will be chosen with a probability of 0.5.
 If it's not, the other strategies will be chosen with equal probabilities.`

 Ensembling base models